Classic Chicken Adobo

 Bringing the adobo to a boil

 After 30 minutes, remove the lid.
-Turn the heat up to high and begin reducing the adobo sauce until lightly thickened to your desired consistency.
+Turn the heat up to high and begin reducing the adobo sauce until thickened to your desired consistency.
 Occasionally baste the chicken with the adobo sauce.

 Basting the chicken